 With free software, it's hard not to wonder if there's a catch.
 After all, it's free and useful... so why aren't they making us pay for it?

 Thankfully, the free software market has expanded massively in recent years.
 Tech experts are challenging the big software companies and making great programs readily available to all.

 If you're willing to compromise a little on aesthetics, you could save yourself a small fortune on software.
 In this guide, we'll run through the best free software for students.
 We found ones for antivirus, image editing, video editing and more.

 Best free software

 Free office software

-Whatever you study, you're bound to need some sort of office package similar to Microsoft Office – but without the hefty price tag.
-These are the best free alternatives to Microsoft Office software for students:
+Whatever you study, you're bound to need some sort of office package similar to Microsoft 365 (previously called Microsoft Office) – but without the hefty price tag.
+These are the best free alternatives to Microsoft 365 software for students:

 Google Docs, Sheets and Slides

 Best for: Basic functions and collaborative work.

 Google Docs is our top pick for free software for students.
 It's super straightforward to use and lets you create basic documents, spreadsheets and presentations online.

 Although not the most advanced service, it includes all the familiar editing tools such as font changing, text editing, cell editing and so on.
 Google Docs also allows you to upload your existing files in DOC, XLS, CSV and PPT formats.

 This lets multiple people work on the same document at the same time, tracing which edits are being made and by who.
 You can even discuss changes in a live chat window whilst doing so.

 Google Drive also autosaves regularly.
-If you suddenly lose internet connection or your laptop battery dies, you can relax in the knowledge that your work will still be there when you get back online.
+If you suddenly lose your internet connection or your laptop battery dies, you can relax in the knowledge that your work will still be there when you get back online.
 Plus, it integrates automatically with Google Drive, a cloud storage system that you can access anywhere.

 And, amazingly, you can restore or view previous versions of your document.
 If you've deleted something that you'd like to resurrect, you can do so with ease.